Dev-Instict/Dev-Instict/README.md

-### Olá, Sou Felipe Victor ✌
+### Hello, I'm Felipe Victor ✌
 </br>

-- 🔥 Amante da tecnologia
+- 🔥 love tecnology
-- 📚 Futuro programador front-end
+- 📚 Test Analist/Q.A
-- 🎙 A música é a minha terapia mental
+- 🎙 The music is my therapy

-<h3>Sobre mim</h3><br>
+<h3>About me</h3><br>
-  <p>Eu sou uma pessoa que busca evoluir profissionalmente e ingressar na área da programação web, tenho conhecimentos em algumas tecnologias e desejo aprender cada vez mais, sou uma pessoa dedicada que busca um futuro profissional sólido</p>
+  <p>I'm a person who seeks to evolve professionally and enter the programming area with a focus on Q.A, I have knowledge in some technologies and wish to learn more and more, I am a dedicated person who seeks a solid professional future</p>
   </br>

-<h3>Habilidades</h3><br>
+<h3>Skills</h3><br>

 <div style="display: inline-block">
     <img align="center" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" />